Mavichist/Project-Bot/README.md

     }
 }
 ```

+In the above example, no `CommandLevel` is registered for any of the commands.
+Command levels are used to identify whether a user should be able to call the command in question.
+By default, for security, only server owners can use commands unless otherwise specified.

 ### BotTests
 This project simply supplies an application entry-point, instantiates a bot for testing, then runs it.